nfrechette/acl/docs/paragon_performance.md

 In October 2017 the animations were extracted and converted to the [ACL file format](the_acl_file_format.md) losslessly.
 The data is sadly **NOT** available upon request.
 Epic has permitted [Nicholas Frechette](https://github.com/nfrechette) to use them for research purposes only under a non-disclosure agreement.

+**Note: Epic has released Paragon assets publicly in early 2018, once we get around to it, it will be extracted and made available along with updated stats.**

 *  Number of clips: **6558**
 *  Total duration: **07h 00m 45.27s**
 *  Raw size: **4276.11 MB** (10x float32 * num bones * num samples)